katoss/cardsort/README.md

 ## License

-`cardsort` was created by Katharina Kloppenborg and is licensed under the terms of the MIT license.
+`cardsort` is licensed under the of the [MIT license](https://github.com/katoss/cardsort/blob/documentation/LICENSE).

 ## Credits